 Digital Analyzer: FanBeemon is an insect Digimon and a natural carrier of the X-Antibody.
 They are strong and dedicated workers of their hive and they tend to be cheerful unlike most other insect Digimon.
 They tend to get along most with the gentle plant-type Digimon such as Palmon or Lillymon.

 Digital Analyzer: Ryudamon is a dragon Digimon and a natural carrier of the X-Antibody.
 Ryudamon is known to be an "experimental" Digimon being one of the very first Digimon to have ever existed.
 Despite the heavy, Japanese-style armor it wears, which give him plenty of defensive ability, he is incredibly nimble.
-They are Digimon that do not fear others that are stronger than he is.
+They are Digimon that do not fear others that are stronger than they.

 "Janyu!
 I can't believe I finally get to meet you!"
 FanBeemon cheered and flew towards the bespectacled boy.
 "I've been waiting for so long to finally meet you and boy was it a long wait!"

-"Oh…" Janyu said in surprise before smiling.
+"Oh…," Janyu said in surprise before smiling.
 "Well it's great to meet you too FanBeemon."

-"I have to agree with you there" Rai smiled.
+"I have to agree with you there," Rai smiled.

 Ryudamon walked over to Robert and stuck out his claw.
 "Hey there Rob, it's great to finally meet you in person.
 The name's Ryudamon but all of my friends call me Ryudamon."

 "Good to know," Robert chuckled as he shook the claw.
 "So, now that we've gotten the introductions out of the way, can one of you Digimon tell us what this place is and what we're doing here?
 Because I have to be ready for breakfast with my folks in about another half hour and I don't think they'd like it if I suddenly disappeared."